-Thus, while such a strategy would undoubtedly produce immediate political backlash, from a constitutional perspective it is a scalpel compared to the sledgehammer of having the President and Treasury Secretary explicitly violate the constitution by breaching the debt ceiling.
-Indeed, Treasury Secretaries have historically employed similar accounting gimmicks precisely in order to avoid breaching the debt ceiling in moments of crisis.
-153 In that respect, HVCS can be seen as merely the latest iteration in a long and noble history of relying upon accounting gimmicks to extend fiscal financing capacity in moments of debt ceiling-induced budgetary crises, whereas a direct breach of the debt ceiling represents an unprecedented departure from that practice, and a direct refutation of Congress's expressed desire to keep the debt ceiling in effect in some sense or other.
+Thus, while such a strategy may produce immediate political backlash, from a constitutional perspective it is a scalpel compared to the sledgehammer of the President and Treasury Secretary explicitly breaching the debt ceiling.
+Indeed, Treasury Secretaries have historically employed similar creative accounting maneuvers precisely in order to avoid breaching the debt ceiling.
+192 In that respect, HVCS can be seen as merely the latest iteration in a long tradition of fiscal financing gimmicks.

-At the same time, there is no reason to believe that relying on HVCS in a moment of constitutional crisis would lead to it becoming the primary or default way of conducting all future fiscal financing operations.
-Indeed, it is highly likely that a one-time deployment of HVCS would inspire a rapid Congressional response, even as the deployment itself would be irreversible.
-At the same time, the second order effects on both fiscal financing law and broader budgetary discourse would likely be massive.
-In that sense, the long-term value of HVCS lies in its potential to "let the genie out of the bottle," and thereby improve prospects for deeper structural reform of the administrative law of fiscal policy, rather than in its capacity to resolve debt ceiling crises on an ongoing basis.
+At the same time, there is no reason to believe that resorting to HVCS in a moment of constitutional crisis would lead it to become the primary or default way of financing all future fiscal spending.
+To the contrary, any such action, if undertaken unilaterally by the executive branch, would likely trigger a rapid congressional response.
+On the other hand, the second order effects of "letting the genie out of the bottle" on both fiscal financing law and the broader budgetary discourse would be permanent.
+In that sense, the long-term significance of HVCS arguably has less to do with its capacity to resolve debt ceiling crises on a recurring basis, than its potential to improve prospects for deeper structural reform of the administrative law of fiscal policy.